co-demos/ApiViz/README.md

       ```
       http://localhost:8081
       ```
-    - you can also use those other docker commands :
+    - (optional) you can also use those other docker commands :
       ```sh

       ### for local dev